ML-Nagpur/Cool-Notebooks/CONTRIBUTING.md

 # First Contributions

-This project aims to simplify and guide the way beginners make their first contribution.
+This File from ML Nagpur aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.

 _If you're not comfortable with command line, [here are tutorials using GUI tools.](#tutorials-using-other-tools)_